fortunejs/fortune/doc/GETTING_STARTED.md

 Fortune provides generic features (mostly [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [serialization](https://en.wikipedia.org/wiki/Serialization)) intended to be used in web applications, or [*skins around databases*](https://www.reddit.com/r/programming/comments/1a2mf7/programming_is_terriblelessons_learned_from_a/c8tjzl5) for the haters.
 The goal is to provide a system for automating data persistence and manipulation given a set of models that conform to [some limitations](https://github.com/fortunejs/fortune/blob/rewrite/lib/index.js#L134-L171).
 It is intended to be used standalone or composed within Node.js web frameworks (Koa, Express, Hapi, etc).

-## Key Concepts

-- Stateless request and response workflow.
-- Two interchangeable components: the **adapter** and **serializers**.
-- The adapter interacts with data storage.
-- Serializers parse requests and render responses.
-- Networking is optional, may be handled by serializers.

 ## Example

 Here is an example application, including a web server implementation: